kpwags/kpwags.11ty/src/content/posts/2023/2023-10-07-the-kids-online-safety-act-must-fail.md

 There are few things that you can count on Congress for.
 Dysfunction is one, horrible laws and bills that affect the Internet is another.
 Right now, there is a bill in Congress called the Kids Online Safety Act (KOSA) that is so absolutely awful, it should not be allowed to pass.
 Sadly though, right now it looks like it may have the votes, and it also has the support of Joe Biden.
 <!-- excerpt -->

-{% image "./images/political_cartoon.jpg", "A cartoon showing a man representing corporate media offering to wrap a package depicting control of internet speech in either 'anti-terrorism' wrapping paper, or 'protect the kids' wrapping paper" %}
-<div class="image-credit">I'm not certain of the source of this comic, but it's been circulating since the early 2000s and is as accurate now as it was then</div>
+{% creditedImage "./images/political_cartoon.jpg", "A cartoon showing a man representing corporate media offering to wrap a package depicting control of internet speech in either 'anti-terrorism' wrapping paper, or 'protect the kids' wrapping paper", "I'm not certain of the source of this comic, but it's been circulating since the early 2000s and is as accurate now as it was then", "", "", "", "" %}

 The law is awful on so many levels, the biggest problem is that it will allow state attorney generals to sue and threaten to sue online sites that have content that is "harmful to children".
 The problem with that is that what is considered harmful is not defined...at all.
 It would allow AGs to sue if they even **_thought_** content was harmful.